ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Creating The Database For My Website

-The first step was installing Flask, SQLAlchemy, and psycop using the following command line in the terminal:
+The first step was installing Flask, SQLAlchemy, and Psycop using the following command line in the terminal:

 pip3 install 'Flask-SQLAlchemy<3' psycopg2 sqlalchemy==1.4.46

-Afterwards, I had to update Flask to a later model due to avoid hitting an error later, as advice by a college in one of meetings with our tutor.
+Afterwards, I had to update Flask to a later model to avoid hitting an error later, as advised by a colleague in one of the meetings with our tutor.
 The command line used in the terminal was as follows:

 pip3 install --upgrade --user Flask==2.3.3

-With the sytems in place, I quickly built the initial required pages for a website (such as run.py, home.html etc.) before creating models.py.
+With the systems in place, I quickly built the initial required pages for a website (such as run.py, home.html etc.) before creating models.py.
 This is to contain the database schema for all the notes.
 This is what the created code looks like below:

 ![Img of models.py code](<readme_folder/creating_database/new database_1.png>)

-Afterwards, I proceded to update my routes.py to import 'Notes' from the above module for future use.
+Afterwards, I proceeded to update my routes.py to import 'Notes' from the above module for future use.

 ![Img of routes.py updated with Notes import](<readme_folder/creating_database/new database_2.png>)

-I followed this up by then connecting to sql and creating the databse in the terminal.
+I followed this up by then connecting to SQL and creating the database in the terminal.

 ![Creating database in postgresql in the terminal](<readme_folder/creating_database/new database_3.png>)

-I then used the python interpetor in the terminal to make the postgres database populated with the table from models.py.
+I then used the Python interpreter in the terminal to make the Postgres database populated with the table from models.py.

 ![Python in terminal to add table to the database](<readme_folder/creating_database/new database_4.png>)